helm/helm-www/CONTRIBUTING.md

 Documentation PRs will follow the same lifecycle as other PRs.
 They will also be labeled with the `docs` label.
 For documentation, special attention will be paid to spelling, grammar, and clarity (whereas those things don't matter *as* much for comments in code).
+For additional style guidelines, see [Documentation Style Guide](style-guide.md).

 ## The Triager